 Givebutter offers transparent fees (under 5%) to both the individual fundraiser and its network of support.
 On Givebutter, more than 95 percent of donors voluntarily cover donation fees, resulting in an average overall fee to fundraisers of just 0.5% - the lowest in the industry.
 Unlike PayPal, Givebutter integrates with Venmo, the leader in mobile payments, and offers a fully customizable fundraising page.

-Click here to see a full side-by-side comparison of PayPal and Givebutter.
+Check out our full side-by-side comparison of PayPal and Givebutter.

 Doing good, together